2022 Michigan gubernatorial election: By county

+By congressional district

+Whitmer won nine of 13 congressional districts, including two that elected Republicans.

 Analysis

 Whitmer led Dixon in most of the polls.
 Most Republican donors chose not to fund campaign ads for Dixon, causing the TV airwaves to be dominated by ads for Whitmer, which included negative ads against Dixon.
 Whitmer also spent a lot more in digital advertising compared to Dixon.
 Abortion rights, which were on the ballot in the same election, were the subject of negative ads against Dixon, who opposed abortion rights.
-Although aggregate polling had Whitmer up by about 3%, and a last minute poll by Trafalgar Group had Dixon ahead by 1%, the election was not close.
+Although aggregate polling had Whitmer up by about 3%, and a last-minute poll by Trafalgar Group had Dixon ahead by 1%, the election was not close.
 Whitmer defeated Dixon at the same time Michigan voters approved a ballot measure that would guarantee abortion rights in the Michigan constitution.
 Democrats swept the other statewide partisan races and won control of both the state House and state Senate.
 This marked the first time Democrats took control of both houses of the Michigan legislature since 1984.

-Whitmer's victory was attributed to her strong performance in Michigan's most populous counties, which include Wayne (Detroit and Dearborn), Oakland (Pontiac and Troy), Kent (Grand Rapids), Macomb (Warren plus other northern Detroit suburbs), Genesee (Flint), Washtenaw (Ann Arbor and the University of Michigan), Ingham (home to the state capital of Lansing), Kalamazoo, Saginaw, and Muskegon.
-She also performed well in some more moderately populous places, including Marquette County in the Upper Peninsula and the Traverse City area in the northwestern tip of the Lower Peninsula.
-Whitmer's wider victory margin was attributed to her increased leads from her previous election in places such as Kent County (4.15% to 10.38%), Oakland County (16.96% to 23.08%), and Washtenaw County (46.14% to 51.48%), solidifying the latter's status as the bluest county in Michigan.
-Voting by college students also went up, causing long lines at polling places which led to continued voting long after the polls closed at 8 p.m.